-You can obtain a certificate for selected courses in the areas of Entrepreneurship - Entrepreneurial acting and thinking, STS - Science, Technology and Society, Gender and Diversity Management and Languages.
+All of these things can give you experiences and soft skills that will be useful in your future professional life, as valuable abilities that you have developed at your own initiative.
+You can obtain a certificate for selected courses, which are grouped into topic-specific "tracks".
+The "Key Competencies Certificate" is available in the areas of Entrepreneurship - Entrepreneurial acting and thinking, STS - Science, Technology and Society, Gender and Diversity Management and Languages.
 You can find further information at TU4U. > tu4u.tugraz.at/en/students/my-current-study-programme/key-competencies-certificate